ludiosarchive/Minerva/docs/Glossary.rst

 C2S
 	client-to-server. (e.g. a C2S transport, or a C2S string)
 transport
-	an HTTP request/response, or socket, or WebSocket, that Minerva uses to send/receive frames.
+	an HTTP request/response, or socket, that Minerva uses to send/receive frames.
 S2C transport
 	a transport that is being used or will be used to send S2C strings, regardless of whether it it used for C2S as well. primary transport
 	In server context: the transport that is currently designated to send strings to the client.
-This was formerly called "active S2C transport". crypted
-	refers to not-yet-implemented encryption for Flash Socket, likely to be based on a variant of ChaCha12 where client downloads 448 bits of random (512 - 64 bit block counter) from the server for each connection.
-Message authenticity is ensured by embedding a SHA1 of each frame into the connection.
-	Basically, all of this, ChaCha12-ed:

-		``[32-bit length of frame][160-bit SHA1 of frame][frame]``